-The rates at which Converters consumes one type of Resource and produces another are given by the Labels on its input and, respectively, output Resource Connections.
-In the example above, the Converter drains 3 key fragments and produces 1 key.
+The rates at which Converters consumes one type of Resource and produces another are given by the Formulas on its input and, respectively, output Resource Connections.
+In the example above, the Converter drains 3 Key Fragments and produces 1 Key.

 The Converter Equivalent may come in handy if you need to limit the output of the conversion.